Home

 80 Acres Farms raises awareness about vertical farms at the UN

-Based in Ohio, 80 Acres Farms is a pioneer in tech-driven, environmentally friendly agriculture 2.0.
-Featured in theOdyssey Vintage Altaroc Odyssey , the American company had the opportunity to promote vertical farms over traditional agriculture at the United Nations.
+Based in Ohio, 80 Acres Farms is a pioneer in Agriculture 2.0—a technology-driven and environmentally friendly approach to farming.
+Featured in theOdyssey FPCI Altaroc Odyssey Vintage , the American company had the opportunity to promote vertical farming as an alternative to traditional agriculture at the United Nations.

 By